ekchew/intern/README.md

 objects may store the same red color, but they would not be the same object.
 They would be two separately allocated objects.

-`asTuple` is a special method the interning logic looks for.
+`astuple` is a special method the interning logic looks for.
 If present, the returned `tuple` representation of your object data is used internally for hashing and comparison purposes.
 In you do not provide this method in your class, you must provide the `__hash__` and `__eq__` operators instead.